Wadi: Sediments and sedimentary structures

 In basin and range topography, wadis trend along basin axes at the terminus of fans.
 They have braided stream patterns because of the deficiency of water and the abundance of sediments.
 Wadi sediments may contain a range of material, from gravel to mud, and the sedimentary structures vary widely.
 Thus, wadi sediments are the most diverse of all desert environments.

 Flash floods result from severe energy conditions and can result in a wide range of sedimentary structures, including ripples and common plane beds.
 Gravels commonly display imbrications, and mud drapes show desiccation cracks.
 Wind activity also generates sedimentary structures, including large-scale cross-stratification and wedge-shaped cross-sets.
 A typical wadi sequence consists of alternating units of wind and water sediments; each unit ranging from about 10–30 cm.
-Sediment laid by water shows complete fining upward sequence.
+Sediment laid by water shows a complete fining upward sequence.
 Gravels show imbrication.
 Wind deposits are cross-stratified and covered with mud-cracked deposits.
 Some horizontal loess may also be present.

 Wind also causes sediment deposition.
 When wadi sediments are underwater or moist, wind sediments are deposited over them.
 Thus, wadi sediments contain both wind and water sediments.

 Hydrological action

 Triassic wadi deposit near Ogmore-by-Sea, Wales.
 Clasts are carboniferous limestone.

 Modern English usage differentiates wadis from canyons or arroyo (Spanish, used in the Americas for similar landforms) by the action and prevalence of water.
 Wadis, as drainage courses, are formed by water and are distinguished from river valleys or gullies in that surface water is intermittent or ephemeral.
-Wadis are generally dry year round, except after a rain.
+Most wadis are dry year round, except after a rain.
 The desert environment is characterized by sudden but infrequent heavy rainfall, often resulting in flash floods.
 Crossing wadis at certain times of the year can be dangerous as a result.